Horacio Zeballos: 2011–12: French Open quarterfinal in doubles

-2013: First ATP title & top 40 in singles, French Open doubles semifinal
+2013: First ATP title & top 40 in singles

 Zeballos won his first ATP singles title at Viña del Mar, where he defeated Rafael Nadal in three sets in his comeback tournament.
 This victory made Zeballos one of the only four players who have beaten Nadal in a final on clay (the others are Roger Federer, Novak Djokovic and Andy Murray).

-2014-15: Loss of form, out of singles top 100 & doubles top 50
+2014–15: Loss of form

 2016: Four doubles titles

-He won three doubles titles with Julio Peralta and one with Andres Molteni.
+He won three doubles titles with Julio Peralta and one with Andrés Molteni.

-2017-18: French Open fourth round in singles & quarters in doubles, 4 more titles
+2017–18: French Open singles fourth round

 Zeballos' first match in the 2017 Australian Open was a 5-hour and 15-minute loss to Ivo Karlović, the second longest match by time at the Australian Open in the Open Era.

-In June 2017 at Roland Garros, he had his best performance at a Grand Slam, reaching the fourth round.
+In June 2017 at Roland Garros, he had his best performance at a major, reaching the fourth round.
 He was beaten by 6th seed Dominic Thiem in straight sets.
 At the same tournament, he reached the quarterfinals partnering Julio Peralta.